WHAT IS OSCAR?

 - Workstation security: OSCAR uses a double password approach for user log-in, much like many banks use for online banking access.
 One password is set by the user, the other is set by the OSCAR system administrator.
 Most security breaches in any IT system occur due to user carelessness, not due to hacker attack or failure of security technology.
 It is therefore imperative to implement basic user workstation security, such as screen locks, updated security software and to generally follow good security habits such as using nominal user IDs, not sharing user IDs, using strong passwords and to rotate passwords regularly.
 This would be important for any type of EMR (and no, those little security fobs don’t necessarily make it foolproof, since those could be shared among uncooperative users too).

 Yes, OSCAR can be installed either as a local server solution, or it can be remotely hosted on someone else’s server.
 With a local server solution the server becomes the “single point of failure”.
 Most OSPs will therefore put a twinned backup server right next to the main server, to take over in the unlikely event of server failure.
 With a remotely hosted EMR solution, the Internet connection becomes the single point of failure.
 Internet outages do occur and can be very frustrating.
 Most OSPs will tell you that the costs of local server OSCAR versus cloud/ASP/remote hosted OSCAR are on par, with local server being marginally cheaper these days.
 Some OSPs will say that it is easier for them to secure, update and maintain their own server farms than a local server in your office.
 With server hardware prices dropping and Internet reliability improving, this issue increasingly becomes one of control rather than technical consideration.
 You will want to think carefully about where your data is held physically, how and where it is backed up and secured, and whom you trust to look after data security and integrity for you.
-Increasingly patients are starting to have opinions about these issues too.

 Yes it does.
 Many OSCAR users do just that to generate their case notes and letters in the EMR.
 Since OSCAR is designed as a free-text type EMR (as opposed to a structured-input type EMR) it is a good fit with proprietary software such as “Dragon” or “MacSpeech” running on the workstation PC, and most browsers, including Firefox, will work just fine with Dragon.
 Many users just pick up the basic version of Dragon in their neighbourhood electronics store and start dictating, but there are a also a number of “Dragon support providers” in the market, who will install a proper networked, medical edition of Dragon for you and provide support, training and dictation equipment.
 If you do it yourself, remember that you want a newish computer with lots of RAM and a good quality USB microphone headset to get the best results.
 Also be prepared to spend a bit of time familiarizing yourself with the software and the processes involved.
 Have a look at this impressive YouTube clip demonstrating the use of Dragon to control the OSCAR UI.